13 Oct 2021 – 9 March 2022: approx 18 hours of contact time

 Auriel is a Creative Coach and Consultant accredited by the EMCC at Master Practitioner level.
 She has more than 20 years’ experience as leader, strategist and change maker.
 She works with organisations and individuals in the creative and cultural sectors, helping people to reflect on their experiences so they can continuously learn and develop.
 As we emerge from the pandemic Auriel has been supporting people to take stock, reflect on their experiences and face the future with optimism and hope.

-Rachel (she/her) is a theatre artist, audience engagement strategist, and an antiracism/anti-oppression activist working in the U.S. theatre for two decades.
-In 2020 she co-founded the change navigation consulting firm k+r strategies
+Rachel (she/hers) is a theatre artist, audience engagement strategist, and an antiracism/anti-oppression activist working in the U.S. theatre for two decades.
+In 2020 she co-founded t

 Dr Martin Glynn